-We recorded \$37.2 million in other income for the year ended December 31, 2022, due to our Amendment to Royalty Purchase Agreement (see Note 8).
-We did not have any such gain for the year ended December 31, 2021.
+We recorded \$37.2 million in other income for the year ended December 31, 2022, due to our Amendment to Royalty Purchase Agreement (see Note 9).

-Milestone Income Related to Sale of Royalties
+Milestone Income Related to the Sale of Royalties

 We recorded \$2.5 million in other income for the year ended December 31, 2022, related to Pfizer's net sales of RUXIENCE in fiscal year 2022.
-Due to our Amendment to Royalty Purchase Agreement, we record Milestone Amounts from HCR when they are earned (see Note 8).
-We received the 2021 milestone payment of \$10 million, net of transaction costs, in the first quarter of 2022 and recorded the proceeds received as an additional liability related to sale of royalties under ASC 470-10-25, Debt - Sales of Future Revenues or Various Other Measures of Income.
+Due to our Amendment to Royalty Purchase Agreement, we record Milestone Amounts from HCR when they are earned (see Note 9).